leewtai/leewtai.github.io/courses/linear_regression/homeworks/applied/hw7_extended_topics.md

 - According to the "truth", is the likelihood of subscribing a function of the clicks?
 - Please fit a logistic regression `glm(YOUR_SUB ~ YOUR_CLICKS, family=binomial(link=logit))` of the subscription probability based on the clicks.
 Please comment on whether you're surprised by the outcome or not.
 - Please fit a logistic regression of hte subscription probability based on the clicks AND the advertisement.
-- Comparing the 2 models above, which show graphically or numerically which model aligns with the data better?
+- Comparing the 2 models in Q2.1, please show graphically or numerically which model aligns with the data better?

 #### Question 2.2

-- You fitted 3 models so far, one on ads, one on clicks, and one with both, which one should you use given we're trying to determine if advertising works.
+- You fitted 3 models so far, one on ads, one on clicks, and one with both, which one should you use given we're trying to determine if the advertising worked or not.

 {% include lib/mathjax.html %}